Milnor fibre boundary of a non-isolated surface singularity: The Collapsing Main Algorithm

 \noi {\bf Case 3.} Finally, we have to consider the case of those {\em vanishing} 2-edges which support arrowheads (the others have been collapsed).

 Above such an edge we insert in $\widehat{G}$ one string of type

-\noi If the 2--edge was supported in $\gc$ by a vertex which belonged to $\gbk$, then the end--vertex $w$ of the above string should be identified with the unique vertex of $\widehat{G}$ corresponding to that subgraph $\gbk$. \end{bekezdes}
+\noi If the 2--edge is supported in $\gc$ by a vertex which belongs to $\gbk$, then the end--vertex $w$ of the above string should be identified with the unique vertex of $\widehat{G}$ corresponding to that subgraph $\gbk$, keeping its $[g_{\gbk}]$ decoration too. \end{bekezdes}

 \begin{bekezdes}{\bf Step 3. --- Determination of the missing Euler numbers.}\labelpar{s3m} The first two steps provide a graph with the next decorations: the multiplicities of all the vertices, all the genera, some of the Euler numbers and all the sign--decorations of the edges.
-The missing Euler numbers are determined by the formula (\ref{eq:2.2.1}). \end{bekezdes}
+The missing Euler numbers are determined by formula (\ref{eq:2.2.1}). \end{bekezdes}